louis-moench/sodiumFlashlight/bmsplans.md

 What FET to use?
 i would like to use a nice one to flex. but i wont, because that's not cool.
+I'll use some that can deliver 400mA constant current and stop 26A (since these cells can deliver that much at inst. max discharge).
+Maybe i'll use ao3400a FET